National Supports - Mental Health Support

 Stress Control

 This free programme by the HSE was developed for anyone feeling they need some support in stress management.
 The programme does offer free online courses from time to time.
-In addition, there is a free zone on the site, where you can access free resources, as well as an enhanced zone, where you can access additional resources for the cost of €22.
-Access to the enhanced zone is for six months then.
+You can access free resources.
+You can upgrade your membership for a cost.
+Access to resources under paid membership is for 12 months then.

 Teenline